-Figure 9.6: Plot of the density of a $\chi^2{2n_r}$ random variable divided by n_r for $n_r = 1, 5$.
-The larger the n_r , the more concentrated the normalized random variable is around its mean of one. value is, the more concentrated the density of the scaled random variable $\chi^2{2n_r}$ is around its mean.
-This illustration is similar in nature to that in Figure 6.23 in Section 6.7 where we have seen the plot of the densities of the channel quality with Rayleigh and Rician fading.
-Thus while the array of receive antennas provides a beamforming gain, the multiuser diversity gain is restricted.
-This effect is illustrated in Figure 9.7 where we see that the sum capacity does not increase much with the number of users, when compared to the corresponding AWGN channel.
-Optimal Power Allocation Policy We have discussed the impact of multiple receive antennas on multiuser diversity under the sub-optimal strategy of allowing only one user (the best user) to transmit at any time.
+We have discussed the impact of multiple receive antennas on multiuser diversity under the suboptimal strategy of allowing only one user (the best user) to transmit at any time.
 Let us now consider how the sum capacity benefits from multiuser diversity; i.e., we have to study the power allocation policy that is optimal for the sum of user rates.
 In our previous discussions, we have found a simple form for this power allocation policy: for a point-to-point single antenna channel, the allocation is waterfilling.
-For the single antenna uplink, the policy is to allow only the best user to transmit and further the power allocated to the best user is waterfilling over its channel quality.
-In the uplink with multiple receive antennas, there is no such simple expression in
+For the single antenna uplink, the policy is to allow only the best user to transmit and, further, the power allocated to the best user is waterfilling over its channel quality.
+In the uplink with multiple receive antennas, there is no such simple expression in general.
+However, with both n_r and K large and comparable, the following simple policy is very close to the optimal one.
+(See Exercise 10.10.)
+Every user transmits and the power allocated is waterfilling over its own channel state, i.e.,

-Figure 9.7: Sum capacities of the uplink Rayleigh fading channel with n_r number of receive antennas, for $n_r = 1, 5$.
-Here $\mathsf{SNR} = 1 \ (0 \ \mathsf{dB})$ and the Rayleigh fading channel is $\mathbf{h} \sim \mathcal{CN} \ (0, \mathbf{I}{n_r})$.
-Also plotted for comparison is the corresponding performance for the uplink AWGN channel with $n_r = 5$ and $\mathsf{SNR} = 5 \ (7 \ \mathsf{dB})$. general.
-However, with both n_r and K large the following simple policy is very close to the optimal one.
-(See Exercise 9.9.)
-Every user transmits and the power allocated is waterfilling over its own channel state, i.e., $$P_k(\mathbf{H}) = \left(\frac{1}{\lambda} - \frac{I_0}{\|\mathbf{h}k\|^2}\right)^+, \qquad k = 1, \dots, K.$$ (9.21) As usual the water level λ is chosen such that the average power constraint it met.
+Figure 10.9 Sum capacities of the uplink Rayleigh fading channel with n_r the number of receive antennas, for $n_r = 1, 5$.
+Here SNR = 1 (0dB) and the Rayleigh fading channel is $\mathbf{h} \sim \mathcal{CN}(0, \mathbf{I}{n_r})$.
+Also plotted for comparison is the corresponding performance for the uplink AWGN channel with $n_r = 5$ and SNR = 5 (7 dB).

+$$P{k}(\mathbf{H}) = \left(\frac{1}{\lambda} - \frac{I{0}}{\|\mathbf{h}{k}\|^{2}}\right)^{+}, \qquad k = 1, \dots, K.$$ (10.21)

+As usual the water level, λ , is chosen such that the average power constraint is met.

-It is instructive to compare the waterfilling allocation in (9.21) with the one in the uplink with a single receive antenna (c.f.
-(6.47)).
+It is instructive to compare the waterfilling allocation in (10.21) with the one in the uplink with a single receive antenna (see (6.47)).
 The important difference is that when there is only one user transmitting, waterfilling is done over the channel quality with respect to the background noise (of power density N_0).
 However, here all the users are simultaneously transmitting, using a similar waterfilling power allocation policy.
-Hence the waterfilling in (9.21) is done over the channel quality (the receive beamforming gain) with respect to the background interference plus noise: this is denoted by the term I_0 in (9.21).
-In particular, at high SNR the waterfilling policy in (9.21) simplifies to the constant power allocation at all times (under the condition that there are more receive antennas than the number of users).
-With the number of users much larger than the number of receive antennas, the approximation of (9.21) to the optimal power allocation strategy is not good; this is studied in more detail in Exercise 9.10.
+Hence the waterfilling in (10.21) is done over the channel quality (the receive beamforming gain) with respect to the background interference plus noise: this is denoted by the term I_0 in (10.21).
+In particular, at high SNR the waterfilling policy in (10.21) simplifies to the constant power allocation at all times (under the condition that there are more receive antennas than the number of users).

 Now the impact on multiuser diversity is clear: it is reduced to the basic opportunistic communication gain by waterfilling in a point-to-point channel.
 This gain depends solely on how the individual channel qualities of the users fluctuate with time and thus the multiuser nature of the gain is lost.
-As we have seen earlier (c.f.
-Section 6.6), the gain of opportunistic communication in a point-to-point context is much more limited than that in the multiuser context.
-Summary 9.2 Opportunistic Communication and Multiple Receive Antennas Orthogonal multiple access: scheduled user gets a power gain but reduced multiuser diversity gain.
+As we have seen earlier (cf. Section 6.6), the gain of opportunistic communication in a point-to-point context is much more limited than that in the multiuser context.

+Summary 10.2 Opportunistic communication and multiple receive antennas

+Orthogonal multiple access: scheduled user gets a power gain but reduced multiuser diversity gain.